McKeldin Library Study Carrels

 - Carrels are for quiet individual study only.
 They are not to be used for group study, meetings, office hours, or sleeping.

-- On the 4th floor, carrel users with reservations take priority.
+- On the 4th, 6th, and 7th floors, carrel users with reservations take priority.
 You must cede your carrel upon request to a user who has a reservation.

 - Users arriving ten or more minutes past their reservation time will forfeit their reservation.